OpenSLO/oslo/CONTRIBUTING.md

 ## Things to know

-The goal of this project is to be compatable with the [OpenSLO Spec](https://github.com/OpenSLO/OpenSLO) so any changes need to be compliant with that spec.
+The goal of this project is to provide a simple tool for interacting with the [OpenSLO specification](https://github.com/OpenSLO/OpenSLO).
+Schema definitions and validation rules are all coming from [OpenSLO Go SDK](https://github.com/OpenSLO/go-sdk) and `oslo` is only providing a thin, CLI wrapper over the SDK.

 ## Slack